 \section{Introduction}

-Through the first four LIGO-Virgo-KAGRA (LVK) observing runs (O1--O4a), there have been 218 detections of compact binary coalescences \citep{LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt, LIGOScientific:2025slb, LIGOScientific:2019lzm, KAGRA:2023pio, LIGOScientific:2025odr}.
+Through the first four LIGO-Virgo-KAGRA (LVK) observing runs (O1--O4a), there have been 218 detections of compact binary coalescences \citep{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2019lzm, KAGRA:2021vkt, KAGRA:2023pio, LIGOScientific:2025slb, LIGOScientific:2025odr}.
 Despite the wealth of data, several formation channels that could explain these mergers remain viable.
-These include:
+A subset of these channels include: